gvwilson/sensibleadventures/cloudherd/reboot.md

         *   Ulfmaerr hands her a knitted doll
             *   "I've been carrying this around forever... is it yours?"
             *   Noxy (heart in throat): "You should keep it"
-            *   Ulfmaerr (reaches, then lowers his hand): "I can't"
+            *   Ulfmaerr (pushing it on her): "I can't."
     *   they board the cloud
         *   takes Noxy a minute to calm it down
             *   she decides to call him Charger
         *   Noxy (takes a deep breath): "Let's do this."
             *   Kulbinder (unexpectedly): "You don't have to."
-            *   Noxy (stroking cloud, treasuring the feeling of mind-speaking): "Someone has to."
+            *   Noxy (stroking cloud, treasuring the feeling of mind-speaking): "Someone does."

 ## Chapter 16: Ride the Lightning

 *   goals
-    *   Noxy has decided to trade her power
+    *   rousing climax
+    *   people make sacrifices
 *   details
     *   FIXME